I prepared the March articles before Russia invaded Ukraine. Let me add, #StandWithUkraine.

 The voyage left two months behind schedule and lasted sixty-six days.
 The crew sighted land in Cape Cod, about 400 miles north of the intended destination at the mouth of the Hudson River.
 Having arrived in the grip of a brutal winter, he and his crew stayed with the passengers several additional months.
 Once the settlers had built minimal shelter and started gardening, Master Jones sailed the Mayflower back to England.

-Shortly after returning to England the Mayflower was stranded along the Thames.
-It was eventually sold for scrap lumber.
+Shortly after returning to England the Mayflower was stranded along the Thames and eventually sold for scrap lumber.
 There have been reports that the ship was hauled inland and turned upside down to form a barn.
-However, Johnson considers that theory an urban legend that cannot be confirmed.
+However, Caleb Johnson considers that theory an urban legend that cannot be confirmed.

 We do know from historical accounts that the ship nearly capsized in the frigid North Atlantic.
 After a decade of hauling cargo up and down the West Coast of Europe the Mayflower was already in questionable condition.
 Then the passenger count significantly expanded because the companion ship, the Speedwell, had to be abandoned and all the ship’s passengers and cargo crammed into the Mayflower.
 Failed attempts to repair the Speedwell delayed the journey until late summer, putting the ship at risk crossing during the storm-prone fall and early winter.